FAIRmat-NFDI/nomad-docs/docs/howto/manage/program/graph_api.md

 ```

 The exact data will be returned in the corresponding position.
-Since the first element is not requested, it will be `null` in the response.
+Since the first element is not requested, it will be `null` in the response:

 ```json hl_lines="6-17"
 {